-Phil Campbell unveils a new injury prevention strategy that coaches and athletes can easily implement to prevent preseason training injuries.
+Phil Campbell unveils a new injury prevention strategy that coaches and athletes can quickly implement to prevent preseason training injuries.

 Use static stretching during early preseason training to intentionally slow-down athletes

-It is well documented that static stretching, while wonderful for improving flexibility for athletes when performed with correct timing, can slightly impair speed and strength immediately after stretching:
+It is well documented that static stretching, while fantastic for improving flexibility for athletes when performed with correct timing, can slightly impair speed and strength immediately after stretching:

-Essentially, there are two main types of stretching, dynamic mobility stretching - moving while stretching (arm swings, knee rotations, neck circles), and static stretching (holding a stretching exercise in one position without movement).
-And this form of stretching slightly impairs performance for up to an hour:
+There are two main types of stretching, dynamic mobility stretching - moving while stretching (arm swings, knee rotations, neck circles), and static stretching (holding a stretching exercise in one position without movement).
+And this form of stretching can impair performance for up to an hour:

-Essentially, the researchers are saying that there are not enough quality studies to draw conclusions about this issue yet.
-The world famous Centres for Disease Control also investigated this issue and concur:
+Essentially, the researchers are saying that there are not enough quality studies to conclude this issue yet.
+The world-famous Centres for Disease Control also investigated this issue and concurred:

 More research in this area will definitively address this issue, but for now, stretching stays a part of my warm-up for ballistic sports training.
-In my personal speed training, I have seen many athletes increase their explosive speed by .2 to .3 seconds in 36 meter sprints by performing static stretching homework during a four week period.
-The homework instructions are to use 30-second stretch-holds targeted at hamstrings, hip-flexors, quads and Achilles for a 10-minute routine four times a week.
-The key to making stretching a valuable coaching tool is to use the proper form of stretching at the proper time to accomplish specific training goals.
+In my speed training, I have seen many athletes increase their explosive speed by 0.2 to 0.3 seconds in 36-meter sprints by performing static stretching homework for four weeks.
+The homework instructions are to use 30-second stretch-holds targeted at hamstrings, hip flexors, quads and Achilles for a 10-minute routine four times a week.
+The key to making stretching a valuable coaching tool is to use the proper form of stretching at the appropriate time to accomplish specific training goals.
 Early in the preseason begin with static stretching followed by dynamic mobility stretching during the warm-up.

 Use Dynamic Mobility Stretching during the season

 The military recruit study shows that stretching does not help prevent joint-related injuries, but it does prevent muscle-related injuries common in ballistic sports.
-These studies make the case for using dynamic mobility stretching that master coach Brian Mackenzie has taught for years.
-Static stretching builds flexibility and should be performed regularly, just not immediately before a big game or a key practice session.
+These studies make a case for using dynamic mobility stretching that master coach Brian Mackenzie has taught for years.
+Static stretching builds flexibility and should be performed regularly, just not immediately before a big game or a crucial practice session.